Travel Within the United States

 During your F-1 program, you must submit the In Country Travel Form through your Terra Dotta portal each time that you plan to travel within the United States.
 The in-country travel form must be submitted prior to your departure.

-Once you have been admitted into the US and are maintaining valid F-1 status, travel within the US is not restricted and no special documents are required.
-However, it is extremely important that you and your dependents carry your passport and visa documents (including I-20, I-94 information) with you when traveling within the US in the event you need to present them to law enforcement officials.
+Once you have been admitted into the US and are maintaining valid F-1 status, travel within the US is not restricted (as long as it does not interfere with your program of study), and no special documents are required.
+However, you and any dependents must carry your passport and visa documents (including your Form I-20 and I-94 information) with you when traveling within the US in the event you need to present them to law enforcement officials.

-- You must have the following documents on you (not in your luggage) when you reenter the US:
+You must have the following documents on you (not in your luggage) when you request re-entry into the US:

 - Valid passport

 - Valid F-1 visa